emqx/emqx-docs/en_US/deploy/cluster/create-cluster.md

 EMQX supports auto clustering based on static node list, DNS Record, etcd, and Kubernetes.
 Continue to read to learn how to work with these features.

-## Autocluster by static node list
+## Autocluster by Static Node List

 In EMQX, autocluster by static node list is to use a pre-defined static node list on each node to join the cluster.
 After starting, the nodes will create a cluster automatically according to the node list.